wescamp/A_New_Order-1.10/A_New_Order/readme.txt

   sophisticated enough to think about God as about something else than being similar to their own lords (only somewhat more powerful).
-* Akladians believe in afterlife (In the beginning in 2005, I think no faction had any beliefs or religions, so it was quite unusual then, except UtBS).
+* Akladians believe in afterlife (In the beginning in 2005, I think no faction had any beliefs or religions, so it was quite unusual then, except maybe UtBS).
   They believe afterlife is the same as on the earth: they will fight there, drink, plunder etc.  They can also die in afterlife, but they will be reborn the next day.
 People who lose their hands, eyes, or anything, will lose